bamford/keras_demo/README.md

 `MNIST_Edinburgh.ipynb` - bare version

-`MNIST_Edinburgh_presentation.ipynb` -  version with extra material and figures
+`MNIST_Edinburgh_presentation.ipynb` -  version with outputs, extra material and figures

 These Jupyter notebooks are set up for presenting with RISE.